tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Is there a match of the contents of dwc:scientificName with bdq:sourceAuthority?
+Is there a match of the contents of dwc:scientificName with the bdq:sourceAuthority?

 ### Specification